ZFTurbo/DrivenData-Alzheimer-Research-1st-place-solution/README.md

 ### Only inference part

+To run inference you need the following:
+* Download [Test Set from DrivenData website](https://community.drivendata.org/t/solutions-postings/4852) and put in in `../input/` folder.
+* Download [trained weights (~1 GB)](https://github.com/ZFTurbo/DrivenData-Alzheimer-Research-1st-place-solution/releases/download/v1.0.0/net_v20_d121_only_tier1_finetune_r31_train_3D_model_dn121.py_kfold_split_large_v2_5_42.zip) and unzip them in `../models/` folder

+After that you can run following code:
 ```
 python preproc_data/r01_extract_roi_parts.py test
 python net_v20_d121_only_tier1_finetune/r42_process_test.py
 ```

-There is file run_inference.sh - which do all the stuff including pip installation of required modules etc.
+There is also file run_inference.sh - which do all the stuff including pip installation of required modules etc.

 ### Full pipeline including training of models

+To run training you need to download [all data from DrivenData website](https://www.drivendata.org/competitions/65/clog-loss-alzheimers-research/data/)  and put in in `../input/` folder.

 ```
 python3 preproc_data/r01_extract_roi_parts.py